 Myth, because the process to a completely ready web store involves so many details that can paralyze you from continuing.
 But don’t hesitate just yet, you will find answers along the way, as long as you start the ball rolling and focus on the work.

-In this chapter, you will find the most necessary steps how to create an online store that can function well and is ready to grow.
+In this chapter, you will find the most necessary steps on how to create an online store that can function well and is ready to grow.

 1 – Choose the eCommerce platform to create your online store